markf6/pycorr_iceflow/README.md

 -inc 10 -half_source_chip 10  -half_target_chip 55
-[-inc is output grid spacing in input image pixels (for S2 10m pixels, output will have 100m pixel size)] [-half_source_chip 10 specifies that a 20 x 20 pixel "chip" will be taked from each the grid pixel center] [-half_target_chip 55   specifies a 110 x 110 pixel "chip" in the second image - search looks at every integer pixel offset
+[-inc is output grid spacing in input image pixels (for S2 10m pixels, output will have 100m pixel size)] [-half_source_chip 10 specifies that a 20 x 20 pixel "chip" will be taken from each the grid pixel center] [-half_target_chip 55   specifies a 110 x 110 pixel "chip" in the second image - search looks at every integer pixel offset
-                        of the source chip within the target chip, generating a correlation surface, and then reports the peak in the splined correlation surface at subpixel level (actually to 1/100th of a pixel)]
+                        of the source chip within the target chip, generating a correlation surface, and then reports the peak in the splined correlation surface at subpixel level (to 1/100th of a pixel)]

-                        Note that maximum trackable offset in x or y is (halt_target_chip - half_source_chip) * input_pixel_size_in_meters - so for this example (55 pixels - 10 pixels) * 10 m/pixel =
+                        Note that maximum trackable offset in x or y is (half_target_chip - half_source_chip) * input_pixel_size_in_meters - so for this example (55 pixels - 10 pixels) * 10 m/pixel =
                         max trackable offset of 450 meters, or 30 m/d for this 15-day pair.

--plotvmax 25 -log10    [these two together cause a color scale GeoTIFF browse image to be generated
+-plotvmax 25 -log10    [these two together cause a color scale GeoTIFF browse image to be generated - log color scale,
-                        - log color scale, max velocity for browse image color scale is 25 m/d (only for browse image - DOES NOT EFFECT max trackable offset set by half_source_chip and half_target_chip above)
+                        max velocity for browse image color scale is 25 m/d (only for browse image - DOES NOT EFFECT max trackable offset set by half_source_chip and half_target_chip above)

 -out_name_base L2A_S2BA_7VEG_15_20200512_20200527 [a string you specify for the start of the output filename, so you remember what you did]